 Welcome!
 I’m Michele Wolfson and I am a vegetarian chef.
 As a specialist in plant-based cuisine, I am trained in planning nutritionally balanced menus and developing menus for specific dietary needs.
 Basically, my motto is that you don’t have to sacrifice flavor for health.
 I had my last cheeseburger before the second grade.
 Moral and ethical dimensions have been my main drive to cook cuisine that is designed to be both healthy and delicious without hurting so much as a fly.
 The Natural Gourmet Institute trained me to prepare cuisine that is vegetarian and vegan and I have a passion for developing new recipes.
 I also hold a Certificate in Plant Based Nutrition through Cornell University, based on the groundbreaking nutrition research of Dr. T. Colin Campbell, best-selling author of The China Study.
-I will be completing my Masters in Human Nutrition Degree from the University of Bridgeport in 2018.
+I will be completing my Masters in Human Nutrition Degree from the University of Bridgeport in late 2018.

 When I tell people I am a vegetarian chef, some skeptically ask, “What do you really make with vegetables?”
 I reply, “There are so many amazing, fulfilling dishes that can be made with vegetables.
 You won’t even miss meat.”